About Degree Works

 Students will lose access to Degree Works approximately one month after graduation.
 We recommend that you save a PDF copy of your audit to retain your major/minor GPA.

 You should always confer with your faculty adviser if you have a question about your audit.
 If further clarification is needed, please contact the registrar’s office (firstname.lastname@example.org, 315-228-7408, or come to 103 Lathrop Hall.)

 Faculty members: from the Faculty Toolbox menu in the Colgate portal, select the Degree Works option or use the "Go to Degree Works Home Page" link above your advisee list.

 Administrative staff: from the Colgate portal, select Degree Works from the Dean's Dashboard tab, then click the Degree Works link.

-If you have officially assigned advisees, you can click the grad cap/diploma icon in your advisee list in the portal, which is a direct link to each student's degree audit.
-You can also search within degree works using the Find button, or enter the ID number next to the Find button.
+Once in Degree Works, use the Find button to search for a students, or enter the ID number next to the Find button.
 See the Faculty and Staff Instructions (navigation and features) at the top of this page for full instructions.

 To find a student who isn't an advisee, click the Find button on the upper left corner of the window.
 You can search for a population of students (e.g., by major and class year) or you can search for an individual student by name or ID.
 After you enter your desired search criteria, click Search to populate your results at the bottom.
 If you have multiple results, you can select which students to view by clicking or unclicking the check box next to their name.
 Once you've identified your population, click OK to bring up the audit.